Skip to main content

 • dndOver: Assigned to a drop target when the cursor hovers over it

-• dndCopy: Assigned to a drop target when the cursor hovers over it while the modifier key is pressed (Alt on Windows/Linux, Option/ on Mac)
+• dndCopy: Assigned to a drop target when the cursor hovers over it while the "copy" modifier key is pressed (Alt on Windows/Linux, ⌥ Option on macOS; see Drag-and-drop § Cloning and grouping)